ow2-proactive/proactive-jupyter-kernel/README.md

 #%connect(login=YOUR_LOGIN, password=YOUR_PASSWORD)
 ```

-To connect to another host, use the later pragma this way:
+To connect to another host, please use the later pragma this way:

 ```python
 #%connect(host=YOUR_HOST, port=YOUR_PORT, login=YOUR_LOGIN, password=YOUR_PASSWORD)